 Unless you’ve already replaced a roof, you’ve probably never thought of the multitude of shingle types.
 The options can seem overwhelming – but an experienced roofing professional can help you figure out what’s best for your budget.

-There are other roofing materials not mentioned here, such as tile, metal, and other flat roof materials.
-But following are the main shingle types you’ll hear about while conducting your research.
+There are other roofing materials not mentioned here, such as tile, metal, other flat roof materials.
+But these are the main shingle types you’ll hear about while conducting your research.
 Check out the unique advantages of each.